 - Be sure it offers the required comforts and amenities

-- Make sure it’s not too far from the office, convention center, conference location etc., or is easily accessible
+- Make sure it is within the distance of the office, convection centre, conference location etc., or easily accessible

 - Consider the budget for food and incidental expenses